Conditional Generative Modeling for Enhanced Credit Risk Management in Supply Chain Finance

 \subsubsection{Deep Factorization Machines (DeepFM)}

-Deep Factorization Machines combine the strengths of FM with deep neural networks to model both low-order and high-order feature interactions.
-The FM component efficiently learns second-order feature interactions, while the deep neural network component captures complex, higher-order interactions without the need for extensive manual feature engineering.
+The Deep Factorization Machines technique combines the strengths of FM with deep neural networks to model both low-order and high-order feature interactions.
+The FM component efficiently learns second-order feature interactions, and the deep neural network captures higher-order interactions, together reducing the need for extensive manual feature engineering.
 The structure of DeepFM is shown in Figure~\ref{fig:deepfm}.

 By integrating DeepFM, we can capture intricate relationships among various features of the covariates in SCF data (e.g., product attributes, store characteristics, advertisement factors), moving beyond linear approximations and paving the way for modeling complex sales distributions.